ansible-lockdown/RHEL7-STIG/doc/source/deviations.rst

 The following provides a brief overview of each implementation status:

+Implemented
+  These controls are fully implemented and they may have configurations which can be adjusted.
+The notes for each control will identify which configuration options are available.

 Exception
   If a control requires manual intervention outside the host, or if it could cause significant harm to a host, it will be skipped and listed as an exception.
 All controls in this category are not implemented in Ansible.

-Configuration Required
-  These controls require some type of initial configuration before they can be applied.
-Review the notes for each control to determine how to configure each of them.

-Implemented
-  These controls are fully implemented and they may have configurations which can be adjusted.
-The notes for each control will identify which configuration options are available.

 Opt-In
   The controls in the opt-in list are implemented in Ansible, but are disabled